 "THE BALLAD OF NEPTUNE" By Camille Rose Garcia

-Gary Baseman is an American pop surrealism artist who works in different creative fields, including illustration, fine art, toy design, and animation.
-Gary Baseman is the producer of the Emmy-winning ABC/Disney cartoon series, Teacher's Pet, and the artistic creator of Cranium, a popular award-winning board game.
-Baseman's aesthetic merges iconic pop art illustrations, pre-and post-war vintage motifs, cross-cultural mythology, and literary and psychological models.
-He is remarked for his playful, circuitous and wittily named creatures, which repeat throughout his collection of work.
+Gary Baseman is an American pop surrealism artist who works in different creative fields: illustration, fine art, toy design, and animation.
+Baseman is the producer of the Emmy-winning ABC/Disney cartoon series, Teacher's Pet, and the artistic creator of Cranium, a popular award-winning board game.
+Baseman's aesthetically merges iconic pop art illustrations, pre-and post-war vintage motifs, cross-cultural mythology, and literary stories.
+He is renowned for his playful and wittily named art creatures, which repeat throughout his collection of works.

 Gary Baseman top selling lowbrow toys and creations.

-It's Camilla d’Errico, who is the best contemporary lowbrow artists of her generation.
+It's Camilla d’Errico, she is one of the best contemporary lowbrow artists of her generation.

 Who is Camilla d’Errico?

 She is a painter and manga artist whose client list includes Dark Horse Comics, Image Comics, Tokyopop, Hasbro, Disney, Sanrio, and Neil Gaiman.
-Camilla d’Errico individual characters and properties, Tanpopo and the Helmetgirls, are global sensations and her emotive compositions have launched her to the top of the authorities of the Pop Surrealism movement.
-In 2011, she was chosen for both a Joe Shuster Award and a Will Eisner Award–the two most prestigious honors in comics.
+Camilla d’Errico individual art characters: Tanpopo and Helmetgirls, are global sensations; and her creative compositions have launched her to the top of the Pop Surrealism scene.
+In 2011, she was chosen for both a Joe Shuster Award and the Will Eisner Award–the two most prestigious honors in comics.